 The immune system rids the body of abnormal cells that are foreign or infected and T-lymphocytes (T-cells) are a type of cell responsible for killing abnormal cells.
 First, T-cells communicate directly with each cell to see if they are developing normally.
 If a cell is abnormal, T-cells are designed to send signals that cue the immune system to kill them.
 However, cancer cells know how to hide from these fighter T-cells.
 Specially modified T-cells, known as CAR (chimeric antigen receptors) T-Cells are made by collecting a patient's T-lymphocytes and inserting a gene into the cells that produces a protein on the cell surface that allows tumor cell recognition.

-Learn more about CAR T-cells and clinical trials that Sarah Cannon offers for this innovative treatment on the website.
+Learn more about CAR T-cells and clinical trials that Sarah Cannon offers for this innovative treatment.